top of page

 Black Mountain Summit in White Mountains, New Hampshire

-This moderate hike near Benton, New Hampshire offers a great way to experience the iconic White Mountains without needing a full-day commitment.
-A nicely wooded trail takes you gradually up to this long summit, where you have a premier viewing platform of Mount Moosilauke and other prominent peaks in the Whites.
-This is certainly a hike where you get a lot of bang for your buck.
+This moderate hike near Benton, New Hampshire is a gem.
+It’s a great way to get a taste of the White Mountains without needing a full-day commitment.
+The well-wooded trail climbs steadily to a long, open summit ridge with stellar views of Moosilauke and many of the Whites’ greatest hits.
+It’s one of those hikes where you get a lot of bang for your buck.

 Trail Info